esguerra/blog.mesguerra.org/_posts/2018-02-18-ettoneuno.md

 ---
-title: a blogging ultimate solution
+title: One solution for blogging
 date: 2018-02-18 17:52:00 +01:00
 categories:
 - biopolymers